cose-wg/HPKE/draft-ietf-cose-hpke.md

 # Acknowledgements

-We would like to thank John Mattsson, Mike Prorock, Michael Richardson, Goeran Selander, and Orie Steele for their review feedback.
+We would like to thank John Mattsson, Mike Prorock, Michael Richardson, Goeran Selander, Laurence Lundblade and Orie Steele for their review feedback.